-At Holy Trinity School we seek to find ways in which all areas of the curriculum can contribute to children's spiritual development and to highlight opportunities for these in our planning by:
+At Holy Trinity CofE School we seek to find ways in which all areas of the curriculum can contribute to children's spiritual development and to highlight opportunities for these in our planning by:

-- Ability to be reflective about their own beliefs, religious or otherwise, that inform their perspective on life and their interest in and respect for different people's faiths, feelings and values - Sense of enjoyment and fascination in learning about themselves, others and the world around them - Use of imagination and creativity in their learning - Willingness to reflect on their experiences - Seeking to foster spiritual capacities, eg. imagination, insight and empathy; - Allowing children the security and opportunity to explore and express feelings and emotions and to celebrate diversity; - Providing opportunities for prayer including silence and stillness; - Sharing feelings and experiences that foster hope, joy, reassurance and encouragement; - Encouraging children to develop relationships based on the school's Christian vision and associated values; - Enabling children to make the links between the Church and Biblical teachings, the life of the school and the wider community and how these impact on their own understanding of themselves and their place within the world today; - Providing an environment that promotes space to reflect, think and wonder, in our Godly Play Room and our prayer areas in each classroom.
+- Ability to be reflective about their own beliefs, religious or otherwise, that inform their perspective on life and their interest in and respect for different people's faiths, feelings and values - Sense of enjoyment and fascination in learning about themselves, others and the world around them - Use of imagination and creativity in their learning - Willingness to reflect on their experiences - Seeking to foster spiritual capacities, e.g. imagination, insight and empathy; - Allowing children the security and opportunity to explore and express feelings and emotions and to celebrate diversity; - Providing opportunities for prayer including silence and stillness; - Sharing feelings and experiences that foster hope, joy, reassurance and encouragement; - Encouraging children to develop relationships based on the school's Christian vision and associated values; - Enabling children to make the links between the Church and Biblical teachings, the life of the school and the wider community and how these impact on their own understanding of themselves and their place within the world today; - Providing an environment that promotes space to reflect, think and wonder, in the centre of our schools main building, our outdoor learning areas and our prayer areas in each classroom.